ematteso/imagelab/README.md

 ## Build Instructions

 ### Build System Requirements
-- Install Gradle
-  * Gradle is the tool used in this repository for automation of the build.
-Please visit https://gradle.org/ for specific installation instructions.
+The [Gradle](https://gradle.org/) tool is used for build automation.
+Please see [https://gradle.org](https://gradle.org/) for installation and operation instructions.

 ### Creating an executable jar file
 The project is set up to use gradle wrapper to create the jar file.